tlparolin/FMAlign2x/README.md

     ./FMAlign2 [options]

-5. **🛠 Optional Features**
+5. **Optional Features**

-   Use -x 0 to disable in-memory alignment of small blocks between MEMs.
+   Use -x to disable in-memory alignment of small blocks between MEMs.

 ---